The miracle isn’t that I finished. The miracle is I had the courage to start. – Ann Trason

 Race day will be Thanksgiving Day, November 26 – in nine weeks.
 I have been exercising regularly for the past seven years, but not with a definite goal in mind other than to watch my weight and to keep my heart strong.
 A 5K race seems like the right event for me because the distance is not overwhelming.
 Training for a marathon, or even a half-marathon, would require more time than I am able to devote.

 I have nine weeks to build my strength and endurance to finish the race in 24:59, or less.
 The training will give me with an opportunity to test my physical abilities.
-The tangible benefits of running have been well documented.
+The benefits of running have been well documented.
 It does help to maintain my body weight and to help keep me looking young and vibrant, but the real reason I have decided to train for the 5K race is to enjoy the intangible benefits running provides.

 Running Through the Wall